evanparker/everyminipainted-vite-react-railway/readme.md

 ### Bugs

-- When deleting an image from an entity that is set to be the thumbnail, the thumbnail doesn't update and remains the deleted image
+- [x] When deleting an image from an entity that is set to be the thumbnail, the thumbnail doesn't update and remains the deleted image
+- [x] Image cropper doesn't work on iOS.

 ### Migrations/DB Changes